 It’s nice to think about Thanksgiving and being together with the ones we love.
 We want to have warm feelings and hope for the best.
 But the reality is, we all struggle, and there are dynamics in families that may or may not ever heal.

 - We have to get out of denial

 - Accept the way things are

 - Keep our focus on Jesus.

-The one thing you can control IS your relationship with Jesus.
-He loves you, He understands your personal situations.
+The one thing you can control is your relationship with Jesus.
+He loves you.
+He understands your situations.
 Focus on Him and make some intentional choices to read His word, write out His word, and pray His word.